 Ask a room full of marketers about the relationship between account-based marketing (ABM) and inbound and you’ll likely be met with much head scratching, followed by a declaration that the two are somehow mutually exclusive.

-However, the idea that ABM and inbound are diametrically opposed is actually a common misconception.
+However, the idea that ABM and inbound are incompatible is actually a common misconception.
 In reality, the two schools of marketing share more similarities than they have differences and work well as extensions of each other.
 In the interest of busting a few myths, here’s how.

 What is account-based marketing?